HuaZou/MetaAnalysis_CRC/Study/README.md

 ### Descriptions

 This folder was used to store all the materials which leveraged in the CRC project.

-You can assess to the files in *curatedMetagenomicData* via this [google driver link site](https://drive.google.com/drive/folders/1SziqH9jfMFzeiZSnVxQqCKL4xZZ-Uoqq?usp=sharing)
+You can get access to the files in *curatedMetagenomicData* via this [google driver link site](https://drive.google.com/drive/folders/1SziqH9jfMFzeiZSnVxQqCKL4xZZ-Uoqq?usp=sharing)

 ```bash
 MetaAnalysis_CRC